Bergen County Medical Malpractice Lawyer

 If, however, the person responsible for causing your injury was an employee of the health care center, you can file a claim against the facility itself.
 You could have grounds for a case against a hospital, birthing center, surgical center, emergency room, chiropractic center or another facility in Bergen County for medical malpractice.
 Bringing a vicarious liability claim could result in greater compensation for your losses, as a hospital generally has greater insurance coverage than an individual physician.

 Finally, you could have a case against a pharmaceutical company for a medication mistake.
 If your injury or illness occurred as a result of taking the incorrect drug or dosage due to a pharmaceutical error, you may have a case against the pharmacy or pharmacist rather than your physician.
-Talk to our attorneys to identify the defendant in your particular medical malpractice case.
+Talk to our Bergen County personal injury lawyers to identify the defendant in your particular medical malpractice case.

 Contact a Medical Mapractice Lawyer in Bergen County